This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Surgical clipping: Your aneurysm is clipped off to help prevent it from bursting.

-- Drainage tubes: Your caregiver may need to place drainage tubes in your lower back or in your brain after surgery.
+- Drainage tubes: Your healthcare provider may need to place drainage tubes in your lower back or in your brain after surgery.
 This will help drain spinal fluid from your brain.
 The tubes may be in place for a short or long term.

-- Brain imaging tests: Your caregiver may perform imaging tests such as a CT scan right after surgery.
+- Brain imaging tests: Your healthcare provider may perform imaging tests such as a CT scan right after surgery.
 This will show him if you still need further treatment or surgery.

 Blood clot prevention:

 Physical activity helps prevent blood clots.
-Caregivers will help you be as active as possible.
+Healthcare providers will help you be as active as possible.
 You may also need to wear compression boots or stockings to help prevent clots from forming in your legs.

 A physical therapist and an occupational therapist may exercise your arms, legs, and hands.
 They may also teach you new ways to do things around the house.
 A speech therapist may work with you to help you talk or swallow.